SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

         ...
         ```

-        thus both input, timestamp and predicted value should be saved.
-We have implemented a solution in this
+        Thus both input, timestamp and predicted value should be saved.

-        [file](exercise_files/iris_fastapi.py) (called v2) if you need help.
+        ??? success "Solution"

+            ```python linenums="1" title="iris_fastapi_solution.py"
+            --8<-- "s8_monitoring/exercise_files/iris_fastapi_solution_2.py"
+            ```

-    3. Call you API a number of times to generate some dummy data in the database.
+    2. Call you API a number of times to generate some dummy data in the database.

 3. Create a new `data_drift.py` file where we are going to implement the data drifting detection and reporting.
 Start
     by adding both the real iris data and your generated dummy data as pandas dataframes.